johnathanvman/F6/index.md

 				}else if(map[party.y][party.x].tag == "Indoors"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Catgirl"){
 						Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 A ",", and make my way inside.
 A "])+choose(["sleeping ","snoring ","napping ","snoozing "])+"TAG suddenly wakes, looking at me pissed.
 She stands up with her claws out, ready for a fight!")
+						Entrys.push("I open the door to AMAP"+choose([", and walk inside.",", and make my way inside."])+" A HOS looks shocked when she sees us.
+Her tail poofs out as she bares her fangs.")
 					}else{
 						Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 A relaxing ",", and make my way inside.
 A relaxing "])+"TAG looks pissed at my intrusion.
 She stands up, ready for a fight!")
 					}